 “84% of procurement organisations believe that digital transformation will fundamentally change the way their services are delivered over the next three to five years.
 Yet only 32% have developed a strategy for getting there.”

 Identify suppliers who invest in digital technology, as well as new machinery.
 Stock management software and analysis technology (as previously mentioned) are becoming more common, providing ways to streamline your procurement strategy.
-For example, some digital procurement software allows you to see your stock levels, view previous orders, make new orders, set up triggers for repeat orders, and collate all of your projects through one online platform.
+For example, many digital procurement softwares allow you to see your stock levels, view previous orders, make new orders, set up triggers for repeat orders, and collate all of your projects through one online platform.
 In fact, over the next year, 30% of CPOs plan to invest in

 Make sure your business is getting the most from evolving technological advances by making smart investments too.
 Ask your suppliers what plans they have to update their technology.
 Embracing new technology such as this can help you save both time and money in procurement.